 Mr Narayana Murthy

 Founder-Chairman, Infosys (retired), and former Chairman of the Indian Rhodes Scholarships selection committee.
 Education: National Institute of Engineering, University of Mysore.
 Founded and CEO, Infosys, 1981-2002; Chairman of the Board and Chief Mentor, Infosys, since 2002.
 Board member, Unilever, HSBC, Ford Foundation, UN Foundation, Cornell University, Wharton School, Singapore Management University, Indian School of Business, Hyderabad, Indian Institute of Management Technology, Bangalore, and INSEAD.
+Chairman of Public Health Foundation of India and on the Board of Trustees for The Institute for Advanced Study (Princeton, New Jersey).
 Chairman, Rhodes Scholarships Selection Committee for India, 2005-2009.
 Padma Vibhushan, India; Légion d'honneur, France; and other honours.
 Served since June 2010.

 Justice Karen Stevenson (Maryland & Magdalen 1979)